mulle-nat-stash/mulle-bootstrap/tutorial/README-cmake.md

 # -- Configuring done
 # -- Generating done
 # -- Build files have been written to: /tutorial/b/build
-# Scanning dependencies of target b
+# Scanning dependencies of target bcd
 # [ 50%] Building C object CMakeFiles/b.dir/src/b.c.o
 # /tutorial/b/src/b.c:1:10: fatal error: 'a/a.h' file not found
 # include <a/a.h>